isomerpages/csc-inn/_playbook/6a-miro.md

 <br/>
 [Miro](https://miro.com/) is a free online collaborative whiteboard for users to work together remotely.
 You can generate ideas on this digital platform and have them saved in a cloud system, so this makes it convenient for you to access your Miro notes wherever you go.
 Notes can be added easily by going to the **left panel** and clicking on the **sticky note** button.
 Each Miro has unlimited digital whitespace and can be easily converted into reports.

 There is limitles space on a Miro board for different sets of collaborative work to be integrated.
 View this video from Miro to find out more.
 <p><a href="https://miro.com/online-whiteboard/?wvideo=x835ey7j3o"><img src="https://embed-fastly.wistia.com/deliveries/06cce742d0d9c7363ff678c76243d575.jpg?image_play_button_size=2x&amp;image_crop_resized=960x540&amp;image_play_button=1&amp;image_play_button_color=050038e0" width="400" height="225" style="width: 400px; height: 225px;"></a></p><p><a href="https://miro.com/online-whiteboard/?wvideo=x835ey7j3o">Online Whiteboard | Collaborative Free Online Whiteboard | Miro</a></p>
-*Introductory video from Miro.*

 #### Create a Digital Gallery Walk
 You can present your ideation in a gallery walk using Miro in a virtual workshop.
 With the addition of basic shapes and text, you can create a presentation gallery for participants to share their work and post comments.
 This guide will take you through a simple process of creating a gallery for participants to upload files from their local hard drive.